Marathi cinema: The Rise of Comedy and Star Power (mid 1980s–1990s)

 In 1980s directors Mahesh Kothare (left) and Sachin Pilgaonkar (right) emerged as successful directors by directing mainly comedy-thriller and comedy genre films respectively.

 The mid-1980s saw two comedy heroes raised to stardom, Ashok Saraf and Laxmikant Berde, become popular superstars.
-In the mid '80s Mahesh Kothare and Sachin Pilgaonkar made many box-office hit films.
+In the mid 1980s Mahesh Kothare and Sachin Pilgaonkar made many box-office hit films.
 Kothare used to make action-comedy-thriller genre movies, while Pilgaonkar used to make mainly comedy movies.
 Pilgaonkar made hit classics such as buddy films Gammat Jammat (1987), Ashi Hi Banwa Banwi (1988), the latter becoming one of the highest-grossing Marathi films of its time, earning ₹3 crores.
-He also directed the supernatural revenge drama Bhutacha Bhau (1989), feel good movie Aayatya Gharat Gharoba (1991), Aamchya Sarkhe Aamhich (1990), and around the same time Kothare made hit films Dhoom Dhadaka (1985), Dhadakebaaz (1990), De Danadan (1987), and horror-thriller Zapatlela (1993), which was an unofficial remake of Hollywood cult classic slasher film Child's Play (1988).
-He introduced technological advancements, such as the fact that he was the first director who filmed his movie in CinemaScope, used chroma key technique and did wire-flying in Dhadakebaaz, used puppetry in Zapatlela, he filmed Zapatlela's sequel in 3D format, probably this film was the first ever sequel film made in Marathi cinema, and ventured into film genres such as horror comedy, thriller, and fantacy.
+He also directed the supernatural revenge drama Bhutacha Bhau (1989), feel good movie Aayatya Gharat Gharoba (1991), Aamchya Sarkhe Aamhich (1990), and around the same time Kothare made hit films Dhum Dhadaka (1985), Dhadakebaaz (1990), De Danadan (1987), and horror-thriller Zapatlela (1993), which was an unofficial remake of Hollywood cult classic slasher film Child's Play (1988).
+He introduced technological advancements, such as the fact that he was the first director who filmed his movie in CinemaScope, used chroma key technique and did wire-flying in Dhadakebaaz, used puppetry in Zapatlela, he filmed Zapatlela 2 in 3D format, probably this film was the first ever Sequel made in Marathi cinema, and ventured into film genres such as Comedy horror, thriller, and fantacy.
 Both Kothare and Pilgaonkar acted and directed their respective films; latter even sang many songs for his movies.
-Other directors also made entertaining movies during this period, including Bin Kamacha Navra (1984), Amhi Doghe Raja Rani (1986), Kalat Nakalat (1989), Chaukat Raja (1991), Ek Hota Vidushak (1992) and Sawat Mazi Ladki (1993).
+Other directors also made entertaining movies during this period, including Bin Kamacha Navra (1984), Aamhi Dogha Raja Rani (1986), Kalat Nakalat (1989), Chaukat Raja (1991), Ek Hota Vidushak (1992) and Sawat Mazi Ladki (1993).
 Following the significant success of Maherchi Sadi (1991), starring Alka Kubal, which grossed a record ₹12 crores and became a landmark in Marathi cinema, the industry experienced a wave of family drama films.
 This surge saw filmmakers exploring relatable themes centered around family dynamics, societal values, and emotional narratives, further solidifying the family drama genre's popularity in Marathi cinema.